jpramos123/Artigo-CC5661/README.md

 # Artigo-CC5661

-The project will be implemented as a Jupyter Notebook in Python 3.6.
+#The project will be implemented as a Jupyter Notebook in Python 3.6.

 #Files:
-k-means.ipynb --> Jupyter notebook of the project
+#k-means.ipynb --> Jupyter notebook of the project

-\n
-k-means.py --> Python file of the project
+#k-means.py --> Python file of the project